rpensch/NCCM-analysis-snake/README.md

 ## Input

 Filtered somatic variants in gzip compressed vcf file.
 For each sample, either provide one vcf that includes both somatic point mutations (SPIMs) and somatic indel mutations (SIMs), or two vcfs that are somatic point (SPM) and indel mutation (SIM) separated (one SPM file and one SIM file as e.g. from Mutect2 output).
-List the input files in an tsv file with with header that is either `sample spim` or `sample spm sim` - see `config/example.input.tsv`
+List the input files in an tsv file with with header that is either `sample spim` or `sample spm sim` - see `config/example.input.tsv`.
+Provide absolute file paths.

 ## Required resources